rkuma183/wilsonmar.github.io/_posts/2016-12-26-code-generation.md

 Done in 7.63s.
    </pre>

-   To use the tools globally, be sure you have in your path:
+0. To use the tools globally, be sure you have in your path:

    <pre>$HOME/.config/yarn/global/node_modules/.bin</pre>

-On Mac or Linux: export PATH="$PATH:`yarn global bin`:$HOME/.config/yarn/global/node_modules/.bin"
+0. On Mac or Linux: export PATH="$PATH:`yarn global bin`:$HOME/.config/yarn/global/node_modules/.bin"

+   ### Install JHipster using Yarn

+0. Install JHipster

    <pre>yarn global add generator-jhipster</pre>